Series: The Joy Of Painting

-"I'd like to wish you happy painting, and God bless, my friends."The Joy of Painting was a half-hour art instruction show that ran from 1983 to 1995.
+"I'd like to wish you happy painting, and God bless, my friends."The Joy of Painting was a half-hour art instruction show that ran from 1983 to 1994.
 Hosted by Bob Ross, noted for his legendarily cheery manner and soft, friendly voice, the show aimed to teach people painting techniques in the amount of time given.
 Ross worked in oil paints and taught a method called "wet-on-wet painting", where the canvas would be coated with wet white paint and other colors would be laid over it, allowing for a variety of blending techniques.
 The show was very minimalist, using only a black background and two camera positions.
 Due to his time spent being stationed in Alaska in the Air Force, all of Ross' paintings were of nature, mostly forests or mountain valleys.

 This show provides examples of:

 - Auto-Tune/Voice Clip Song: "Happy Little Clouds."
 Commissioned by PBS themselves, from the guy who does Symphony Of Science.

 - Awesome Art: Humorously invoked by Ross, noting that several art schools pooh-poohed his work but later grudgingly acknowledged that they were getting a lot more applications from people who'd been inspired by him.

 - Catch Phrase: To name a few...